zdravkov/kendo-docs/tutorials/ASP.NET/Kendo Music Store/kendo-music-store-intro.md

 # Tutorial: Kendo Music Store: Introduction

-In this tutorial, we will review portions of the **Kendo Music Store** sample project, focusing on how Kendo UI was used, and the ways in which it interacts with ASP.NET MVC and WebAPI.
+In this tutorial, we will review portions of the **Kendo Music Store** sample project, focusing on how Kendo UI was used and the ways in which it interacts with ASP.NET MVC and WebAPI.

 This sample project was based on Microsoft's [MVC Music Store](http://mvcmusicstore.codeplex.com/), so much of the